Tony James (musician): Sigue Sigue Sputnik

-In 1981, after writing the single release "Russian Roulette" for the band The Lords of the New Church, playing on The London Cowboys' album Animal Pleasure and producing Sex Gang Children's album Song and Legend, James formed the rockabilly/cyberpunk act Sigue Sigue Sputnik, with whom he wrote and performed until 1989.
+In 1981, after writing the single release "Russian Roulette" for the band The Lords of the New Church, playing on The London Cowboys' album Animal Pleasure and producing Sex Gang Children's album Song and Legend, James formed the new wave act Sigue Sigue Sputnik, with whom he wrote and performed until 1989.

 Subsequent career

-In 1990, James became the bassist with The Sisters of Mercy, recording with it on the Vision Thing album; he also played on the band's subsequent live tours, however he left the band the following year.
+In 1990, James became the bassist with The Sisters of Mercy, performing on the album Vision Thing and on the band's subsequent live tour: however he left the band the following year.
 On 20 September 1993, during Billy Idol's No Religion Tour, James joined Generation X for a one-off reunion performance at the Astoria Theatre in London's West End.

-From 2002 to 2013 James worked with Mick Jones, his erstwhile associate from The London S.S. in the mid-1970s, in an act titled Carbon/Silicon, with James co-writing songs and playing guitar.
+From 2002 to 2013 James worked with Mick Jones, his erstwhile associate from the London S.S. in the mid-1970s, in an act titled Carbon/Silicon, with James co-writing songs and playing guitar.

 James appeared at the 2023 Glastonbury Festival as a member of Generation Sex, featuring James and Billy Idol from Generation X, and Steve Jones and Paul Cook from the Sex Pistols.